Miniature Longhorn FAQs

 Miniature Texas Longhorns should have very large horns for their physical body size.
 As a result, special chutes and alleys are a good idea in the working pens.
 These animals (when > 1 year old) may not be able to get their horns through a standard alley and standard squeeze chute.

-We use standard Priefert equipment to work our cattle but this will only work with gentle animals.
-Our cattle are very "horn aware" meaning that they know exactly where the tips of their horns are and can slowly maneuver their horns down the alley and chute.
-With most cattle this is dangerous because you run the risk of breaking horns, etc.
+We have used standard Priefert equipment to work our cattle but this will only work with gentle animals or very young animals.
+Texas Longhorns are very "horn aware" meaning that they know exactly where the tips of their horns are and can slowly maneuver their horns down the alley and chute.
+We finally replaced our Priefert chute with one made by P&C Pens and it works very well on calves all the way up to full-sized steers & bulls.

 There are many good chutes that are made specifically for big horned cattle: